 We spent 3 nights there sleeping in, swimming in the ocean, napping, and hiking up the hill to this restaurant on top that overlooked the ocean and had amazeballs $8 salads.
+This is the view:

-Elizabeth went home from here and we were on own for the remaining few weeks of our trip.
+Our traveling partner, Elizabeth, went home from here and we were on own for the remaining few weeks of our trip.
 She left very early the morning of September 11th, which happens to be our anniversary.
 We awoke to little chocolates and fruit, a bottle of bubbles, and a postcard crammed with lovely thoughts and wishes.
 It was a fucking delight.

 On the morning of the 12th we checked out and headed to Pisa - the closest airport.
 Our flight wasn't until the evening so we found what was dubbed "an american style cafe" in Pisa and it was the perfect spot to spend a few hours before our flight to Barcelona.

 Barcelona makes a great first impression - the airport is stunning and shiny and clean and it was super easy to find the bus into town.
 We got off in the city center and the walk to our hosts's house was beautiful.
 They live in the middle of a network of pedestrian alleys that are crammed full of shops, cafes, and tiny piazzas.
 We were staying with a darling gay couple of one of them even waited up for us to properly check us in.
 It was so sweet.
 Their apartment was magnificent and immaculate.
 Our room was tiny, but comfortable and the rest of the apartment was super spacious and comfy and they welcomed us to lounge and make ourselves at home.

 Barcelona // September 12-16

 On our first morning in Barcelona we had coffee at home with our hosts in their adorable kitchen: